ViterbiNet: A Deep Learning Based Viterbi Algorithm for Symbol Detection: Numerical Study

 \section{Numerical Study}

 In this section we numerically evaluate the performance of ViterbiNet.
 In particular, we first consider time-invariant channels in Subsection \ref{subsec:Sim_TI}.
 For such setups, we numerically compare the performance of ViterbiNet to the conventional model-based Viterbi algorithm as well as to previously proposed deep symbol detectors, and evaluate the resiliency of ViterbiNet to inaccurate training.
 Then, we consider block-fading channels, and evaluate the performance of ViterbiNet with online training in Subsection \ref{subsec:Sim_BF}.
 In the following we assume that the channel memory $\Mem$ is a-priori known.
 It is emphasized that for all the simulated setups we were able to accurately detect the memory length using a standard correlation peak based estimator\footnote{We note that correlation based channel length estimators assume that the transmitter and the receiver are synchronized in time.}, see, e.g., \cite{Nguyen:07}, hence this assumption is not essential.
 Throughout this numerical study we implement the fully connected network in Fig. \ref{fig:NetworkArchitecture} using three layers: a $1 \times 100$ layer followed by a $100 \times 50$ layer and a $50 \times 16 (=|\CnstSize|^{\Mem})$ layer, using intermediate sigmoid and ReLU activation functions, respectively.
 The mixture model estimator approximates the distribution as a Gaussian mixture using \ac{em}-based fitting \cite[Ch.
 2]{McLachlan:04}.
-The network is trained using $5000$ training samples.
+The network is trained using $5000$ training samples to minimize the cross-entropy loss via the Adam optimizer \cite{Kingma:14} with learning rate $0.01$, using up to $100$ epochs with mini-batch size of $27$ observations.
 We note that the number of training samples is of the same order and even smaller compared to typical preamble sequences in wireless communications\footnote{For example, preamble sequences in fourth-generation cellular LTE systems consist of up to $10$ subframes of $2.4\cdot 10^{4}$ samples, each embedding $839$ symbols \cite[Ch.
 17]{Dahlman:10}.}.
 Due to the small number of training samples and the simple architecture of the \ac{dnn}, only a few minutes are required to train the network on a standard CPU.